Kenbo0601/airport-pagerank/README.md

 # Analysis of airports using Pagerank algorithm
 SDSU CS696 Algorithms for big data - Group project
+In this project, we analyzed and ranked airports in the world using pagerank algorithm, developed by Larry Page.
+ - Number of nodes (airports): 3425
+ - Option1: only one edge btween source and dest
+ - Option2: handle multiple edges between nodes

 ## Folder structure
 ```